cocoltre/cocoltre.github.io/postlevel.md

 - Decode the content of every post.
 - Understand which words best explain or predict the probability of triggering a burst.

-To achieve this, we will take a dataset containing, for each post :
+To achieve this, we will take a dataset containing, for each post:

 - the source_subreddit, the author, the body's title, the post's body, and the burst parameter.